mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## Credentials

 :::warning
-It is recommended to use the OAuth provider for more robust maintenance, support and security.
+It is recommended to use the OAuth provider for more robust maintenance, support, and security.
 :::

 To render a username password form, pass in a provider with `credentials` as the `id` property.
-The `signIn` function will accept a `formData` parameter in this case.
+The `signIn` function accepts a `formData` parameter in this case.

 {{"demo": "CredentialsSignInPage.js", "iframe": true, "height": 500}}